Clean marketing data: the obvious edge in CRM performance

 Not all data sources are equal

-Trade show lists, purchased data, manual entries from your team, each has its own quirks and quality levels.
+Trade show lists, purchased data, and manual entries from your team each have their own quirks and quality levels.

 Dump them all into the CRM without a plan, and your database becomes an unreliable mess.